Society for Historians of American Foreign Relations

-The Society for Historians of American Foreign Relations (SHAFR) was founded in order to "promote excellence in research and teaching of American foreign relations history and to facilitate professional collaboration among scholars and students in this field around the world."
-It is the preeminent organization in its field, with nearly 1,300 current members in over forty countries.
-It hosts an annual conference, and publishes the quarterly Diplomatic History.
+The Society for Historians of American Foreign Relations (SHAFR) was founded in 1967 in order to "promote excellence in research and teaching of American foreign relations history and to facilitate professional collaboration among scholars and students in this field around the world."
+SHAFR organizes an annual conference, and publishes the quarterly Diplomatic History.
 It also publishes a triennial newsletter, Passport.
-SHAFR has increasingly fostered connections with international institutions and organizations.
+SHAFR has increasingly fostered connections with international historians and organizations.

+History

 SHAFR was founded in April 1967, as a result of the efforts of Joseph O'Grady, Betty Miller Unterbeger, Armin Rappaport, and David Trask.
 The first meeting took place during the meeting of the Organization of American Historians in Chicago, Illinois, and was attended by around 75 scholars in the field.
 Its first stand-alone national conference was held at Georgetown University in 1975.
 A volume that included some of the papers presented at that conference included an all-male cast of authors and papers focused on male foreign-policy actors such as George F. Kennan, Charles E. Bohlen, and James G. Blaine.

-Founded in the midst of tremendous social and political change, the Society sought to support new understandings of the U.S. role in the world, and to attract attention to the study of foreign relations of other countries.
+Founded in the midst of tremendous social and political change, the Society sought to support new understandings of the U.S. role in the world, and to attract attention to the study with foreign relations of other countries.
 Finding an audience interested in such an approach, the Society grew.
 In 1976, it announced that, after a debate lasting since the beginning of SHAFR, the organization would publish a journal; this journal would be Diplomatic History, the first issue of which was published in January 1978.

-The journal is “devoted to U.S. international history and foreign relations, broadly defined, including grand strategy, diplomacy, and issues involving gender, culture, ethnicity, and ideology.”
-The journal is currently edited by Nick Cullather (Indiana University) and Anne Foster (Indiana State University).

-Additionally, SHAFR publishes Passport, the newsletter of the Society.
-Passport publishes reviews, round-tables, pedagogical studies, reports on archives, and other matters of interests to historians of foreign relations.
-It is released every January, April, and September.